webstackdev/import-sort-style-jsxpragma/README.md

 // This comment won't move with the import
 ```

-For copyright headers and compiler pragmas like `@flow` that are not in a comment block, a blank line should be added after the comment:
+For copyright headers and compiler pragmas like `@flow` that are not in a comment block, a blank line should be added after the comment.

 ```js
 // @flow

 import foo from 'bar'
 ```

+## Tests

+Tests use Jest snapshots to test sorting matchers:

+`npm run test`

+Snapshots can be updated if code changes as follows.
+They will not automatically be updated in CI but are committed to the repo.

+`npm run test --updateSnapshot`